dariomelconian/Operating-Systems/README.md

 # Operating-Systems

-This repository is a collection of Operating Systems assignments
+This repository is a collection of Operating Systems assignments.

 The assignments are a part of the course CS 3305, Operating Systems at Western University.